-Paper presentations last around 20 minutes, plus some time for Q&A. It will be scheduled to 90-min sessions normally consisting of 3 papers on similar cases and 4 in exceptional cases.
+Paper presentations last around 20 minutes, plus some time for Q&A. It will be scheduled to 90-min sessions normally consisting of 3 or exceptionally 4 papers on similar cases and 4 in exceptional cases.
 A paper can be submitted by one author plus up to 5 co-authors and up to 2 among whom can be listed as presenters.
 The following types of papers are encouraged for submissions:

 a.
 Research Papers

 Completed research papers in any of the strands listed above or related areas.

 Research done by students in any of the strands listed above or related areas.

 Case studies in any of the strands listed above or related areas.

 d.
 Work-in-Progress Reports or Proposals for future Research